You’ve just learned that you have a 4c hair type and you are not too sure how to style it?

 If your pillowcase is too rough you will shed some hair overnight.

-However, satin pillowcases are silky smooth, and will feel soft for your skin and hair.
+However, satin pillowcases are silky smooth and will feel soft on your skin and hair.

 You can also tie your hair in a loose ponytail and prevent it from moving around too much while you sleep.